ipv6guide/ipv6guide.github.io/enterprise/architectural_decisions/use_PI.md

 of the request and often the RIPE Database.

 Your Provider Independent address block will be assigned to your enterprise, so in the end you are responsible for your IPv6 addresses.
+The good news is that you would never have to renumber your network, because you don't have to return the addresses to your provider in case you are changing a contract.
+Your sponsoring LIR probably will charge you with an administrative of maintenance fee for your addresses.
+This is not unusual.

+With Provider Independent addresses it is also possible that you announce your block to multiple providers.
+This is called multihoming.

+One thing is important to keep in mind: In the RIPE region, you can only get PI IPv6 addresses if you only use them for your own infrastructure.
+Connecting customers with PI is not allowed.
+In that case, you will have to become a member of RIPE NCC and get an IPv6 allocation.

+Summary

+Using your own PI addresses is a good idea when:
+You want to connect to multiple ISPs
+You want to be able to change ISPs
+You don't want to renumber your network
+Using your own PI addresses might not be a good idea when:
+You want to connect customers